We have a number of committees and boards that support and provide advice across our organisation.

 Research Ethics Committee members

-Mandy Downing is a Yindjibarndi woman who descends from the Lockyer family of the Pilbara region of Western Australia.
+Associate Professor Mandy Downing has maternal lineage to the Ngarluma and Yindjibarndi people through the Lockyer family of the Pilbara region of Western Australia.
 Mandy is Dean, Indigenous Futures in the Faculty of Humanities at Curtin University located on Wadjuk Noongar Boodjar and has worked in various roles in research at Curtin since 2012.
-Mandy was twice awarded the Curtin University Vice Chancellor’s Excellence Award in 2018 and 2020.
+Mandy was twice awarded the Curtin University Vice Chancellor’s Excellence Award in 2018 and 2020, is the first Aboriginal person to be appointed as a Dean in the Faculty of Humanities at Curtin University and was inducted into the Western Australian Women’s Hall of Fame for her contributions to education.

 Further, Mandy is a consultant with the Australasian Human Research Ethics Consultancy Services, the Australian lead of the Australasian Research Management Society’s First Nations Research Special Interest Group and the Co-Facilitator of the Western Australian Aboriginal Leadership Institute’s Emerging Leadership program.